Tubal Surgery Manchester

 About 1 in 4 cases of damaged fallopian tube derive a beneficial outcome from tubal surgery.
 It is imperative that cases are selected appropriately.
 Reconstructive tubal surgery is indicated for women with:

-- Complete tubal block – these blocks typically occur at the beginning of the tube where it leaves the womb or at its end close to the ovary.
+These blocks typically occur at the beginning of the tube where it leaves the womb or at its end close to the ovary.

-- Hydrosalpinx – this refers to fluid accumulation within the tube due to partial or complete block.
+This refers to fluid accumulation within the tube due to partial or complete block.
 Long-standing fluid accumulation within the tube typically causes damage to the inner lining, so even opening up the tube subsequently may not correct its function.